kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/problemAnalysis.typ

 5. *What are the features you want your product to have?* Is it to serve a dataset with some interactibility?
 Does it have to be very accurate?
 6. *Are you excited about the project?* Choosing something you are excited about is almost always beneficial.

-When you are choosing your potential projects, keep these three milestone in mind.
-I think your enjoyment of the class will be maximized if you choose your project according to

 == Examples